Modeling of radiative emission from shallow color centers in single crystalline diamond: Model of optical dipole transitions in vacancy defects

 \section{Model of optical dipole transitions in vacancy defects}

-Vacancy defects in diamond, including the NV center and other split-vacancy defects (such as most Group IV color centers) are formed from missing carbon atoms next to substitutional or interstitial atoms.
-The electron spin, whose interactions with external electromagnetic and strain fields provide the physical basis for most quantum sensing schemes, is oriented along one of the crystallographic axes ($i.e.$, $[111]$, $[1\overline{1}\overline{1}]$, $[\overline{1}1\overline{1}]$, or $[\overline{1}\overline{1}1]$).
+Vacancy defects in diamond, including NV centers or split vacancy defects (such as most Group IV color centers) are formed from missing carbon atoms next to substitutional or interstitial atoms.
+The electron spin, whose interactions with external electromagnetic and strain fields provides the physical basis for most quantum sensing schemes, is oriented along one of the crystallographic axes ($i.e.$, $[111]$, $[1\overline{1}\overline{1}]$, $[\overline{1}1\overline{1}]$, or $[\overline{1}\overline{1}1]$).
 Optical emission from the spin defect arises from pairs of orthogonal electric dipoles (conventionally denoted as ${X}$ and ${Y}$) that are orthogonal to the spin axis \cite{hughes1967uniaxial,epstein2005anisotropic} (Figure~\ref{atomicStructure}a).
 The particular orientation for each set of electric dipoles for a given NV center is set by the non-axial local strain, such that for a large ensemble of emitters, the dipole orientations are homogeneously distributed on the plane perpendicular to the spin axis~\cite{radko2016determining}.
+It is worth noting that the dipole orientations can be preferentially aligned by mechanical strain, as shown by polarization-selective measurements of single NV centers in mechanically driven cantilevers \mbox{\cite{lee2016strain}}.

 This physical picture of the electric dipoles can be most clearly illustrated by polarization studies of NV excitation and photoluminescence in (111)-cut diamond at room temperature~\cite{alegre2007polarization, abe2017dynamically,rohner2019111} and near 4 K~\cite{batalov2009low,kaiser2009polarization, fu2009observation}.
 For an [111]-oriented NV in (111)-cut diamond, the spin axis is normal to the diamond surface while the electric dipoles are in the diamond surface plane.
 At low temperatures, resonant excitation of each of the ${X}$ and ${Y}$ dipoles with polarized light follows Malus's law, with the sinusoidal modulations from the two orbital branches exhibiting opposite phases~\cite{kaiser2009polarization}.
 The ability to distinguish between the polarized emissions from the $X$ and $Y$ transitions has a strong temperature dependence.
 At temperatures above 40 K, the emission from the [111]-oriented NV appears unpolarized \cite{abe2017dynamically,fu2009observation}.